roderickmackenzie/matlab_robot_buggy/WS3/worksheet.md

 **Question v3.4:** Now try to change the color of the objects in the virtual world.
 Again you don't know how to do this but try to figure it out.

 **Question v3.5:**
 Make a new script called q3_5.m and try to make your buggy drive in a figure of 8.
 Try to make it as curvy as possible and as big as possible.
-Now place two obstacles in the centre of the figure of 8s.
+Now place two obstacles in the centre of the figure of 8s. (note you will also have to upload your edited buggy_control.m file to get the marks)